twilio/twilio-cli-core/README.md

 A custom http client for the Twilio helper library to allow us to log API requests as well as modify the User-Agent header.

 ### Usage with proxy
- - `HTTP_PROXY`: If using Twilio CLI behind a proxy, set the URL of the proxy here.
+ - `HTTP_PROXY`: If using Twilio CLI behind a proxy, set the URL of the proxy in an environment variable called `HTTP_PROXY`.

 ### Config